-- (a) WAIVER AUTHORITY.- During the calendar years 2009 through 2020, and notwithstanding section 5547 of title 5, United States Code, the head of an executive agency may waive the premium pay limitations established in that section up to the annual rate of the salary payable to the Vice President under section 104 of title 3, United States Code, for an employee who performs work while in an overseas location that is in the area of responsibility of the Commander of the United States Central Command, or an overseas location that was formerly in the area of responsibility of the Commander of the United States Central Command but has been moved to the area of responsibility of the Commander of the United States Africa Command, in direct support of or directly related to- - (1) a military operation, including a contingency operation; or - (2) an operation in response to a national emergency declared by the President. - (b) APPLICABILITY OF AGGREGATE LIMITATION ON PAY.- In applying section 5307 of title 5, United States Code, any payment in addition to basic pay for a period of time during which a waiver under subsection (a) is in effect shall not be counted as part of an employee's aggregate compensation for the given calendar year. - (c) ADDITIONAL PAY NOT CONSIDERED BASIC PAY.
+- (a) WAIVER AUTHORITY.
+During the calendar years 2009 through 2024, and notwithstanding section 5547 of title 5, United States Code, the head of an executive agency may waive the premium pay limitations established in that section up to the annual rate of the salary payable to the Vice President under section 104 of title 3, United States Code, for an employee who performs work while in an overseas location, in direct support of or directly related to- - (1) a military operation, including a contingency operation; or - (2) an operation in response to a national emergency declared by the President. - (b) APPLICABILITY OF AGGREGATE LIMITATION ON PAY.
+In applying section 5307 of title 5, United States Code, any payment in addition to basic pay for a period of time during which a waiver under subsection (a) is in effect shall not be counted as part of an employee's aggregate compensation for the given calendar year. - (c) ADDITIONAL PAY NOT CONSIDERED BASIC PAY.
 To the extent that a waiver under subsection (a) results in payment of additional premium pay of a type that is normally creditable as basic pay for retirement or any other purpose, such additional pay shall not be considered to be basic pay for any purpose, nor shall it be used in computing a lump-sum payment for accumulated and accrued annual leave under section 5551 of title 5, United States Code. - (d) REGULATIONS.
 The Director of the U.S. Office of Personnel Management may issue regulations to ensure appropriate consistency among heads of executive agencies in the exercise of the authority granted by this section.